bredmold/nickel-test/README.md

 # How to Use It

+There are two main ways to use NickelTest
+1. Using static methods (assumes JUnit 4)
+1. As a JUnit Rule

+## Using NickelTest as static methods

 This tool is built to be used with JUnit v4.x (currently tested with JUnit 4.12).

 Here's a simple example: